aclemons/emailrelay/doc/reference.rst

 Address verifiers
 =================
-By default the E-MailRelay server will accept all recipient addresses for incoming e-mails as valid.
-This default behaviour can be modified by using an external verifier program, specified with the *--address-verifier* command-line option, so the verifier can choose which recipient addresses are accepted as valid and which are rejected.
+By default the E-MailRelay server will accept all recipient addresses for incoming e-mails as valid, but an external verifier program, specified with the *--address-verifier* command-line option, can be used to modify or reject individual recipient addresses.

 Address verifiers can also be used to identify recipient addresses that are local addresses with an associated mailbox.